WMymala/rNBA/README.md

 # thinking-hoop

+Thank you for viewing ( ´ ▽ ` )ﾉ!
 Beginning data to analyze basketball(e.g. player stats, salary, correlations between salary and wins, etc.)

 For .rmd #1(each rmd will be numbered), the data used is from 'nbastatR' library from R